-Rhubarb Pie, a homemade lip balm, made by Spencer's Farm had the unique rhubarb flavor with a combination of sweet and sour taste.
+Rhubarb Pie, a homemade lip balm, made by Spencer's Farm had a unique rhubarb flavor with a combination of sweet and sour taste.
 This natural lip balm soothed dry, chapped, lips with long lasting moisturize.
 It smoothed lips, with a hint of shine.
-It glided on lips, with ease, with no medicinal after taste.
-Many people discovered beautiful lips!
+It glided on lips with no medicinal after taste.
+Many people enjoyed having smooth and beautiful lips!

-Discover benefits of rhubarb for the body and skin!
-Find rhubarb recipes!
-Learn all about growing rhubarb in your garden!
+Discover benefits and cautions of rhubarb for body and skin!
+Find rhubarb pie and other homemade recipes!
+Discover tips for growing rhubarb!

 Rhubarb is a perennial sour vegetable, but in some regions of the world it’s classified as a fruit.
 It resembles celery stalks, with dark red to pinkish streaks.
 The stalks can be eaten raw but the leaves can be toxic.
 Trim and remove all leaves before using the rhubarb plant.
 Rhubarb is very fragile.
 Cut the stalks, wrap tightly in plastic and store in refrigerator up to 3 to 4 days, then discard.